CCExtractor/website/content/public/gsoc/2016/vasanth.md

 This concludes all the features of the system.

-When tagging unclassified content, if it is a commercial, it should start with \"ad\", this helps the system detect it is a commercial so that it can fingerprint it in the database.
+When tagging unclassified content, if it is a commercial, it should start with "ad", this helps the system detect it is a commercial so that it can fingerprint it in the database.

- **Note:\*\*The ads currently present in the database at any time
+ **Note:**The ads currently present in the database at any time
         can be viewed by navigating to the folder db/video.

 #### Common unnoticeable bugs